 Bake the Cake

-Slowly pour the batter into the cake pan.
+Slowly pour the batter into the pan.
 With the back of the metal spoon, gently level the batter, then lift the cake pan 6 inches from the work surface and drop back down; this is to release any trapped air bubbles from the pan.

 Place a deep roasting tin onto the middle shelf of the preheated oven, put the cake pan in the center, and pour boiling water into the roasting tin halfway up the cake pan to create a water bath (bain-marie), which helps in gently cooking the delicate cheesecake.